 Reduce Your Home’s Risk of Earthquake Damage

-If your house was built before 1986, it may be more vulnerable to earthquake damage.
+If your house was built before 1986, it might not meet modern building standards and may be more vulnerable to earthquake damage.
 You can strengthen your home by making sure the wood portion of the house is connected to the concrete foundation with anchor bolts as required by current state building codes.
-These connections help move the forces generated from an earthquake through the house walls to the foundation.
+These connections help move the forces generated from an earthquake through the house walls to the foundation, making your home more stable.

 Determine if Your Home Is at Risk

-In 1986, Oregon adopted a statewide building code for 1- and 2- family homes.
+In 1986, Oregon adopted a statewide building code for single-family and two-family homes.
 This code required the wood structure of the house be attached to the foundation using ½" diameter bolts every 6 feet.
 If your house was built in 1986 or later, you should already have these bolts.
 If your house was built before 1986, you should consider a seismic upgrade to protect your house and your family's safety.

 Decide if You Can Do the Work Yourself